Brand Story

 5.Embracing a Small 'Ritual' in Everyday Moments.

-In the world of tea, there is a phrase: Wa-Kei-Sei-Jaku—Harmony, Respect, Purity, and Tranquility.It encapsulates the essence of the tea ceremony: a serene space where host and guest honor one anot...
+In the world of tea, there is a phrase: Wa-Kei-Sei-Jaku—Harmony, Respect, Purity, and Tranquility.It captures the essence of the tea ceremony: a serene space where host and guest honor one another,...

 2025/06/19 16:41